James Isham Gilbert: Red River & Tupelo

 Gilbert and a detachment of the XVI Corps (known as the Right Wing-XVI Corps commanded by Smith) were transferred to the Department of the Gulf under Nathaniel P. Banks for the Red River Campaign.
-Gilbert won the commendation of his brigade commander, Colonel William T. Shaw, for his performance at the battles of Fort De Russy and Pleasant Hill.
+Gilbert won the commendation of his brigade commander, Colonel William T. Shaw, for his performance at the battles of Fort DeRussy and Pleasant Hill.
 At Pleasant Hill, Gilbert was wounded in the right hand.

 In June, 1864 Gilbert assumed command of the 2nd Brigade, 3rd Division, XVI Corps and led it at the battle of Tupelo.
 He briefly relinquished brigade command in late September but returned to command to take part in A.J.
 Smith's pursuit of Sterling Price through Missouri.

 Nashville & Mobile

-On December 5, 1864 Gilbert was transferred to command of the 2nd Brigade, 2nd Division in Smith's detachment of the Army of the Tennessee (formerly XVI Corps) at the battle of Nashville.
+On December 5, 1864, Gilbert was transferred to command of the 2nd Brigade, 2nd Division in Smith's detachment of the Army of the Tennessee (formerly XVI Corps) at the battle of Nashville.
 There, Gilbert's brigade took part in the Union assault on Shy's Hill the second day of the battle.
-On February 9, 1865 Gilbert was promoted to brigadier general of U.S. volunteers.
+On February 9, 1865, Gilbert was promoted to brigadier general of U.S. volunteers.
 Smith's corps was officially re-designated XVI Corps and transferred to Edward Canby's Army of West Mississippi outside Mobile, Alabama.
-Gilbert continued in command of his brigade and took part in the battle of Fort Blakely.
+Gilbert continued in command of his brigade and took part in the battle of Fort Blakeley.
 For his service in the Mobile campaign he was brevetted to Major General of U.S. volunteers backdated to March 26, 1865.
 Gilbert was mustered out of volunteers on August 24, 1865.

 Later life

 After the war Gilbert returned to Iowa and continued his career as a lumberman.
 For a time he went to Colorado as a miner then moved to Kansas to become president of the Topeka Coal Economizing Company.

-General Gilbert died on February 9, 1884 in Topeka, Kansas.
+General Gilbert died on February 9, 1884, in Topeka, Kansas.
 He is buried at Aspen Grove Cemetery in Burlington, Iowa.